vekatze/neut/book/src/basis.md

 These fake discarding/copying are optimized away at compile-time.

 Also, this function is internally called `"base.#.imm"`.
-If you compile your project with:
+Try compiling your project as follows:

 ```sh
 neut build --emit llvm --skip-link
 ```

-You'll find this name here and there.
+Then, take a peek at the `build` directory.
+You'll find the name here and there.

 <div class="info-block">